JackDca/Mailpilewiki/PasswordRecovery.md

 The recovery protocol therefore has the following preparation steps:

-1. Choose N and M
+1. Choose numbers N and M
 2. Generate N recovery codes
 3. Store each recovery code in a different location